Mauritius

 – Getting to Mauritius – Where is Mauritius?

-• For me travelling from Edinburgh, Scotland, my options were flying via London, Paris or Dubai.
-In the end I flew via Dubai with Emirates.
-This route broke the flights up nicely, neither were overly long (and I got the chance for a brief trip into Dubai on my return!).
+For me, traveling from Edinburgh, Scotland, my options were flying via London, Paris, or Dubai.
+I ended up flying via Dubai with Emirates.
+This route split the journey nicely – neither leg was overly long – and I even got the chance for a brief stopover in Dubai on my return!

 – Mauritius Entry Requirement – All-in-One Form